opf/openproject/docs/development/contribution-documentation/documentation-process/README.md

 ![create new branch - step 2](create-new-branch-step-2.png)

-## Step 8: Fetch origin with upstream changes (update local repository)
+## Step 10: Fetch origin with upstream changes (update local repository)

 Every time you start editing please make sure you have fetched the latest changes from GitHub.com.
 First you need to update your forked repository.
-There you select the branch you are working on, e.g. release/12.1.
-If there are updates in the main repository opf/openproject click on on "Fetch upstream".
+There you select the branch you are working on, e.g. `release/12.1`.
+If there are updates in the main repository opf/openproject click on **Fetch upstream**.

 ![fetch upstream changes](fetch-upstream-changes.png)

 Now you have fetched the latest changes from the main repository.
-Now you can fetch those changes in GitHub Desktop by clicking "Fetch origin" in the main toolbar:
+Now you can fetch those changes in GitHub Desktop by clicking **Fetch origin** in the main toolbar:

 ![fetch origin in github desktop](fetch-origin-in-github-desktop.png)

-## Step 9: Open the files you want to change in Typora
+## Step 11: Open the files you want to change in Typora

 In Typora open the files you want to change (File -> Open).
-In the file picker navigate to the local folder you selected in the step 6.
+In the file picker navigate to the local folder you selected in the step 8.

-## Step 10: Make the changes in Typora and save the file
+## Step 12: Make the changes in Typora and save the file

 The Typora editor makes it quite easy to make changes to the file.
 After you made your changes do not forgot to save.

-## Step 11: Commit the change to your local repository in GitHub Desktop
+## Step 13: Commit the change to your local repository in GitHub Desktop

 Open GitHub Desktop.
 Here you can see all the changes you made in the local repository.